-A record search was requested at the Northwest Information Center to determine whether any portions of the Project area had been previously surveyed for cultural resources and to identify the presence of any previously recorded cultural resources within the project area, as well as a 0.25-mile buffer (the search radius).
-The records search was received on November 6, 2024.
+A record search was requested at the Central California Information Center to determine whether any portions of the project area had been previously surveyed for cultural resources and to identify the presence of any previously recorded cultural resources within the Project area, as well as a 0.25-mile buffer (the search radius).
+The records search was received on November 6, 2024 (CCIC File No. 13106N).

-Other sources of information reviewed included, but were not limited to, the current listings of properties on the National Register of Historic Places, California Historical Landmarks, California Register of Historical Resources, California Points of Historical Interest, as listed in the Office of Historic Preservation's (OHP's) Historic Property Directory, and the Built Environment Resource Directory (BERD) for Stanislaus County (OHP 2024).
-No resources have been previously recorded within the project area or within the search radius, according to the CCIC results.
+Other sources of information reviewed included, but were not limited to, the current listings of properties on the National Register of Historic Places, California Historical Landmarks, California Register of Historical Resources,

+California Points of Historical Interest, as listed in the Office of Historic Preservation's (OHP's) Historic Property Directory, and the Built Environment Resource Directory (BERD) for Stanislaus County (OHP 2024).